mcroydon/subzero/README.md

 # subzero

-Casual research in to underwater robotics powered by the Raspberry Pi Zero
+Casual research in to underwater robotics powered by the Raspberry Pi Zero.

 ## Sensors